papebarka/form-validator-vue/README.md

-# form-validator-vue
+# Form Validator Vue

-This template should help get you started developing with Vue 3 in Vite.
+This project explores the basic concepts of VueJS 3 with the option API.

+We implement a simple form with basic validation.

 ## Recommended IDE Setup